laravel/folio/README.md

 <a name="named-routes"></a>
 ## Named Routes

-You may specify a name for a given page's route by using the `name` function:
+You may specify a name for a given page's route using the `name` function:

 ```php
 <?php